Polei Kleng Special Forces Camp

 How to get there

-Being located so close to Kon Tum City is is not more than a twenty minute drive out to the camp.
+Being located so close to Kon Tum City is is not more than a forty five minute drive out to the camp.
 The road is in good condition so even a taxi will do the job.

 Decimal coordinates: 14.397 107.804